spotDL/spotify-downloader/README.md

 <br/>

-*Spotdl downloads up to 4 songs in parallel - try to download albums and playlists instead of tracks for more speed.*
+*spotDL downloads up to 4 songs in parallel so try to download albums and playlists, instead of tracks for a faster experience.*

 *The availability of YouTube Music in your country is important for spotDL to work since we use YouTube Music to filter out our search results.
 To check if YouTube Music is available in your country, visit [YouTube Music](https://music.youtube.com).*